waimea-ljmutch/chores-project/docs/0-requirements.md

 well together

 ### Impact / Considerations

-## NAME OF IMPLICATION 2
+## Usability Implication

+The usability implications of a digital technology or digital outcome (e.g. a website) relate to how easy it is to use for the end-user, without the need for help or guidance.

+### Relevance to the System

+### Impact / Considerations

-Replace this text with a clear explanation of what the implication means.
+Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

+## Functionality Implication

+The functionality implications of a digital technology or digital outcome (e.g. a website) relate to how well it works for the end-user, in terms of meeting its intended purpose.

 ### Relevance to the System